GBlankers/RayTracer/README.md

 - Colors.
 Different possibilities to give a color to an object: using an image, a single color or using a checkerboard pattern.
 Other solid textures can be added here.
 - Math.
 Math related classes/functions for matrices, vectors and random number generators.
 - Normal.
 Classes used for normal manipulation.
 This can be done using a roughness parameter, where the normal is adapted based on a random vector.
 Or using a normal image which gives information about how the normal should be to represent a type of material.
 - Objects.
-All the different shapes can be found here (plane, cube, sphere and cone) as well as light sources, a skybox(what if a ray does not hit anything? -> it gets the color of the skybox) and object properties structs to keep the object classes more clean.
+All the different shapes can be found here (plane, cube, sphere and cone) as well as boolean objects, light sources, a skybox(what if a ray does not hit anything? -> it gets the color of the skybox) and object properties structs to keep the object classes more clean.

 ## Features